frappe/erpnext_documentation/user/manual/en/accounts/accounting-reports.md

 A Balance Sheet is the financial statement of a company which states assets, liabilities and equity at a particular point in time.

-The Balance Sheet in ERPNext gives you more flexibility to analysis your financial position.
+The Balance Sheet in ERPNext gives you more flexibility to analyse your financial position.
 You can run the report across multiple year to compare values.
 You can check values for a specific Finance Book or Cost Center.
 You can also choose any other currency to display the balances.

 <img alt="Balance Sheet" class="screenshot" src="{{docs_base_url}}/assets/img/accounts/reports/balance-sheet.png">